Energy magnetization and transport in systems with a non-zero Berry curvature in a magnetic field: Introduction

 As will be shown in section \ref{sec:complete-expression}, the transport currents contain pieces which depend on the equilibrium and the non-equilibrium distribution functions.
 The equilibrium distribution function (Fermi function) contributes to the intrinsic anomalous Hall and Nernst responses, which occur without any external magnetic field, for a system with non-zero Berry curvature.
 The non-equilibrium distribution function, which is calculated in section \ref{sec:complete-expression} up to leading order in the external potential and temperature gradients for a two-dimensional system, is responsible for the regular Hall and Nernst responses and captures the effects of Berry curvature on these.
+Here by the term ``regular Hall'' response, we mean the Hall response due to a magnetic field, and we \textit{do not} specifically mean the linear Hall response.
 Similar expressions for the non-equilibrium part of the distribution were obtained in several papers \cite{BTESolDantas2018, BTESolPhysRevB.89.195137, BTESolpal2021berry}, but only in the context of chiral magnetic effects, which are absent in two dimensions.
 When the Berry curvature $\vec{\Omega}=0$, the non-equilibrium parts of the distributions obtained in the above-mentioned papers only lead to regular Ohmic transport, but not the regular Hall effect.
 Neglecting parts of the non-equilibrium distribution function is justified for systems like Weyl semimetals, where the anomalous Hall effect is much stronger than the regular Hall effect.
 However, there are systems (e.g., bilayer graphene) with non-zero Berry curvature, which do not show the anomalous Hall effect due to intrinsic time reversal symmetry.
-In such samples, the Berry curvature modifies the regular Hall effect, which can be calculated with the solution (Eq. \eqref{Eq:g_solution}) of the Boltzmann Transport Equation obtained in this paper.
+In such samples, the Berry curvature modifies the regular Hall effect, which can be calculated with the solution (Eq.\ \eqref{Eq:g_solution}) of the Boltzmann Transport Equation obtained in this paper.
+Note that there is no fundamental change the regular Hall response.
+Rather, the existing response is modified due to the Berry curvature.